-Swift is a relatively new language and was only developed by Apple in 2014.
-Swift is simple and easy to use in comparison to other older languages.
-In addition, Swift is designed to work across the entire Apple ecosystem.
-This means you can use Swift to write programs for macOS, watchOS, tvOS, and even Linux apps.
+In 2010, Apple started developing open-source Swift, a new general-purpose programming language that would rival Objective-C in a few areas–specifically, speed, type safety, security, and better on-hardware performance.
+It is simple and easy to use in comparison to other older languages.
+In addition, this language is designed to work across the entire Apple ecosystem.
+This means you can use it to write programs for iOS, macOS, watchOS, tvOS, and even Linux apps.

 Swift offers a way of coding in a simple manner.
 It does not force you to use complex syntax but has taken a page from other newer languages like Python and Ruby.
 This simplicity helps improve the overall speed of development.

 Swift uses industry standards to create clean code.
 Contrast this with Objective-C which is known for the complexity of the code and you can see why Swift has been growing in popularity.
 Data shows that Swift is significantly more concise than Objective-C and offers developers a way of replacing close to 70% of the code to achieve the same results.
 From a coding and development point of view, this is a huge advantage.
 However, it also benefits testers and QA teams, putting the subject of our article far in front.

 Swift projects are generally easier to scale.
 Also important for the long term is the fact that Apple is more likely to support Swift than Objective-C. Jordan Morgan, iOS developer at Buffer, stated, “[…] Swift is the new toy and marked as the future.
 Objective-C is showing its age and will, eventually, be much less prevalent.”

 Moreover, Swift makes it easy to add more developers to the team if necessary.
 Swift makes it easy to add new developers to the team based on the simplicity of the codebase.
 This can be critical for companies as training is often a huge time sink.